hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/forecasting/README.md

 This forecasting pipeline enables:

-- Accurate demand planning
+- 📦 Demand planning based on predicted orders
-- Revenue projection using AOV assumptions
+- 💰 Revenue projection using AOV assumptions
-- Identification of high-risk products and churn-prone customers
+- ⚠️ Identification of high-risk products (returns)
+- 👤 Detection of churn-prone customers
-- Data-driven decision-making for operations and marketing
+- 📊 Data-driven decision-making across operations and marketing

 ---